 ...you will need a way to cut the molding to length.

 The cheapest way to do this, and without buying any power tools, is to use a miter box and handsaw.

 You can pick these up at the Home Depot or Lowe's or any hardware store for a grand total of UNDER $20.

 If you take your time and measure properly you can successfully cut matching lengths and create a nice frame.

 I recommend that you have the rails cut to length for you.
 Mitre boxes are not as accurate if you are not VERY careful while cutting and measuring.

-I will cover the actual steps to cutting molding and the assembly process on one of the upcoming pages.
+I cover the actual steps to cutting molding and the assembly process here.
 Everything you find there will apply to making a frame out of picture frame molding.

 If you have some basic picture framing tools or power tools the next page is for you...